grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 Complete the following steps in the days leading up to the release:

-1. Five days before the GA release, the PM or PMM who is running the release sends out a **Last Call** to dev teams to get their What’s New content in.
+1. Five days before the GA release:
+   - The PM or PMM running the release sends a **Last Call** to dev teams to get in their What’s New content.
+     - The technical writer changes the PR status from **Draft** to **Ready for Review**.

 1. Two days before the release, What’s New content is frozen.